 - High counts: 100 at Lake Yankton, Cedar Co 29 Mar 2008, 73 in Lancaster Co 1 Mar 2011, and 68 in Cass Co 13 Mar 2011.

 Summer: Hooded Mergansers in Nebraska are at the west edge of the breeding range of the eastern population as described by Baldassarre (2014).
-Nebraska records of breeding are few and possibly overlooked, as this species nests in wooded stream and river valleys difficult of access by human observers.
-However in recent years use of nest boxes placed for Wood Ducks has led to increasing detection of nesting birds.
+Nebraska records of breeding are few and possibly overlooked, as this species nests in wooded stream and river valleys difficult of access by human observers, and males depart nest sites soon after incubation begins (Mollhoff 2022).
+However, in recent years use of nest boxes placed for Wood Ducks has led to increasing detection of nesting birds.

 There were only three confirmed records of nesting prior to 1988 (Ducey 1988).
 The only regular nesting known has occurred for several years prior to 2019 at DeSoto NWR, Washington Co in Wood Duck nest boxes on the refuge; there have been 1-2 attempts each year (Fred Oslund, pers.comm., Mark Vrtiska, pers. comm.).
 There are five additional confirmed records.
 Four unaccompanied day-old young birds found in Waterloo, Douglas Co 5 May 1997 were raised and later released (Mollhoff 2001).
 A female with nine young was photographed at Arbor Day Farm in Otoe Co 20 May 2005, and seven of the young were still present 26 May; the observer thought that a wood duck box was probably used.
 A female with three young was at Benson Park Lagoon, Omaha, Douglas Co 9 May 2008.
 A hen and brood of up to nine young were found 16 May 2020 at Pioneers Park, Lancaster Co (Lynette Hahne, pers. comm.) and observed by many through 22 Jun, when five young were present (eBird.org).
 Likely a locally fledged brood was a pair with three juveniles at Salerno Marsh/264th St, Douglas Co 19-27 Jun 2021.